runtimeverification/verified-smart-contracts/erc20-dev/hkg/README.md

     orBool BAL_TO +Int VALUE >=Int (2 ^Int 256)
     ```

-The full changes made in ERC20-EVM are shown in [here] and [here].
+The full changes made in ERC20-EVM are shown in [here](spec-diff.patch).
 The specifications of other functions except `transfer` and `transferFrom` are the same as the original ERC20-EVM.

 We took the modified [ERC20-EVM] specification and instantiated it with the [program-specific parameters] shown below.